-The barbell side bend is effective at targeting the internal and external obliques, strengthening the lateral flexion of your spine, improving spinal mobility, and helping to develop a strong and stable core.
+The barbell side bend helps to strengthen the internal and external obliques, strengthen the lateral flexion of your spine, improve spinal mobility, and develop a strong core.

 For an easier variation, you can do bodyweight side bend and for the other challenging variation of side bend, use a dumbbell, cable machine.